sunny/actor/README.md

 end
 ```

-Calling an actor returns the context with the outputs you defined:
+The result you get from calling an actor will include the outputs you set:

 ```rb
 result = BuildGreeting.call